MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-IV-Federal-Maritime-Commission/subchapter-C-Regulations-Actions-Address-Restrictive-Foreign-Maritime-Practices/part-555-Actions-Address-Adverse-Conditions-Affecting-USFlag-Carriers-That-Do-Not-Exist-Foreign-Carriers-United-States/section-555.4.md

 ##### § 555.4 Petitions. #####

-Link to an amendment published at 83 FR 50295, Oct.
-5, 2018.

 (a) A petition for investigation to determine the existence of adverse conditions as described in § 555.3 may be submitted by any person, including any common carrier, shipper, shippers' association, ocean freight forwarder, or marine terminal operator, or any branch, department, agency, or other component of the Government of the United States.
 Petitions for relief under this part shall be in writing, and filed in the form of an original and fifteen copies with the Secretary, Federal Maritime Commission, Washington, DC 20573.
-The petition must be accompanied by remittance of a $289 filing fee.
+The petition must be accompanied by remittance of a $291 filing fee.

 (b) Petitions shall set forth the following: